MaggieX/Large_Scale_Social_Complex_Network/Project3/README.md

 Packages required: seaborn, time, cvxopt, matplotlib, numpy

 ## To Run the Code
 To run the code, open the Project3_Q1_Q25.ipynb file in Jupyter Notebook and use Cell > Run All.
+Project3_Q1_Q25_modifiedVI.ipynb can be run in a similar fashion for the results of Q25.